 Day 4 -

-We’ll take a 4-hour hike through the bush this morning before relaxing with a long break in the shade so we can enjoy lunch.
+We’ll take a 4-hour hike through the bush this morning before relaxing with a long 2-3 hour break in the shade so we can enjoy lunch and a nap.

-We’ll continue just 2 more hours to our next camp, which is ready for us to partake in snacks and sundowners before dinner later and sleeping under the stars again tonight.
+We’ll continue just 2 more hours to our next camp where you can enjoy a nice warm shower, with amazing views!
+Then we will partake in snacks and sundowners before dinner later and sleeping under the stars again tonight.
 Creatures such as bat-eared fox and aardwolf may be spotted at night in the cool desert air.

 Day 5 -

 Our 2-hour morning hike this morning concludes at the NADEET Desert Education Station.
-Here we will be driven over to the reception area where we started this journey.
+From here we will finish our hike and head over to the reception area where we started our journey.

 We will arrive at our lodge and enjoy the rest of the evening at our leisure.